EliAndrewC/l7r/setting/l7r.md

 Ejuko was ordered back to Phoenix lands so that she could no longer interfere with the duel, which was allowed to go forward.
 She was not punished, though she was admonished for having interfered with a valid duel, and it was made clear that even the Master of Water would have suffered the displeasure of the Emperor had she interfered with a duel already in progress.

 Fun fact: if not for having been ordered back to Phoenix lands as a result of this ruling, Ejuko would not have been in the right place to marry Mirumoto Asijin to his true love Isawa Maroko.
-This was yet another case of Ejuko performing a marriage for someone already betrothed, which led to Akodo Yokutsu leading an army north in retaliation, resulting in the Battle of the Tonbo Plains, which resulting in the creation of the Dragonfly minor clan.
+This was yet another case of Ejuko performing a marriage for someone already betrothed, which led to Akodo Yokutsu leading an army north in retaliation, resulting in the Battle of the Tonbo Plains, which resulted in the creation of the Dragonfly minor clan.

 This shows the ways in which the elemental kami are held in high regard, and yet the ability of shugenja to influence them means that their apparent wishes cannot necessarily be weighted as heavily as the will of e.g. the fortunes.